garysweaver/irie/README.md

       model_class.where(id: params[:id]).first ? model_class.destroy(params[:id]) : true
     end

-Or specifying the input as a 'foo' request parameter rather than in response body, similar to $restful_json_wrapped=true behavior:
+Or specifying the input as a 'foo' request parameter rather than in response body, similar to $restful_json_wrapped=true behavior (note: again, you can use model_class if you want.):

     def index_it
       @value = Foo.all